pji/thurible/README.rst

     A terminal application that uses :mod:`thurible` to track a ten second wait using a progress bar. examples/showsplash.py
-    A terminal application that uses :mod:`thurible` to display a simple splash screen.
+    A terminal application that uses a :class:`thurible.queued_manager` to display a simple splash screen.

 If you want to run them to see what they do, you need to run them like modules.
 For example, to run filereader from the root of the repository,